bkachava/exoplanet/README.md

 	     koi_prad:      0.04536258281754761

 	     Feature description
-	     __koi_fpflag_co__.
+	     koi_fpflag_co.
 Centroid Offset Flag.
 The source of the signal is from a nearby star, as inferred by measuring the centroid location of the image both in and out of transit, or by the strength of the transit signal in the target's outer (halo) pixels as compared to the transit signal from the pixels in the optimal (or core) aperture.

-	     __koi_fpflag_nt__.
+	     koi_fpflag_nt.
 Not Transit-Like Flag.
 A Kepler Objects of Interest (KOI) whose light curve is not consistent with that of a transiting planet.
 This includes, but is not limited to, instrumental artifacts, non-eclipsing variable stars, and spurious detections.

-		 __koi_fpflag_ss__.
+	      koi_fpflag_ss.
 Stellar Eclipse Flag.
 A KOI that is observed to have a significant secondary event, transit shape, or out-of-eclipse variability, which indicates that the transit-like event is most likely caused by an eclipsing binary.
-However, selfluminous, hot Jupiters with a visible secondary eclipse will also have this flag set, but with a disposition of PC.
+However, self luminous, hot Jupiters with a visible secondary eclipse will also have this flag set, but with a disposition of PC.

-		 __koi_model_snr__.
+	      koi_model_snr.
 Transit Signal-to-Noise.
 Transit depth normalized by the mean uncertainty in the flux during the transits.

-		 __koi_prad__.
+	      koi_prad__.
 Planetary Radius (Earth radii).
 The radius of the planet.
 Planetary radius is the product of the planet star radius ratio and the stellar radius.

-  __Conclussion__
+  __Conclusion__

      Amongst the Linear kernel and the Gaussian kernel (Radial Basis Function), the Linear kernel performed slightly better when predicting classes